 “Ancient catch data exist for several stocks, such as Bluefin tuna in the Mediterranean, which started being commercialized around the 8th century; Atlantic herring in the Baltic Sea, whose fishery started in the 13th century, and Atlantic salmon in the Celtic Sea, whose fishery started in the 14th century,” Jeffrey Hutchings, co-author of the study and a researcher at Dalhousie University, said.
 “There is a real opportunity to use these data to design policies that prevent collapses similar to that of the cod stock.”

-Unanimously, the authors conclude that by integrating historical data into stock assessments, better understanding of the total impact of fisheries on marine ecosystems can be attained in order to effectively manage marine populations for a long-term future.
+Unanimously, the authors conclude that by integrating historical data into stock assessments, better understanding of the total impact of fisheries on marine ecosystems can be attained to effectively manage marine populations for a long-term future.